 Great Wolf Lodge

-One Million Senses, a company that saw a gap in the market and has sought to fill it, will arrange everything a family with children on the autism spectrum will need to take a family vacation to Greece.
-The company currently has contacts on a number of islands, and will organize everything from ensuring that a family’s hotel room is in a quiet section of the hotel, to putting together twice-daily activities led by speech and occupational therapists for children on the spectrum in order to give parents and other family members some individual time.
+A Million Senses, a company that saw a gap in the market and has sought to fill it.
+They will arrange everything an autism family needs to take a vacation to Greece.
+The company currently has contacts on a number of islands.
+They organize everything from ensuring that a family’s hotel room is in a quiet section of the hotel, to putting together twice-daily activities led by speech and occupational therapists.
+This support gives parents and other family members some individual time.

-Like the other theme parks on our list of the 30 best vacation ideas for families with children on the autism spectrum, HersheyPark in Hershey, Pennsylvania does a great job catering to those with autism.
+Like the other theme parks on our list of the 30 best vacation ideas for autism families, HersheyPark in Hershey, Pennsylvania does a great job catering to those with autism.
 As you arrive at the park, stop by guest services to fill out a Ride Accessibility Questionnaire.
 After answering a few questions, you’ll receive a detailed list of the rides and attractions best suited for your family’s personal situation.
-Such a tailored experience is extremely helpful, and stems from the fact that HersheyPark partnered with Parent to Parent of Pennsylvania to ensure their property is as accessible to those with disabilities as it is for anyone else.
+Such a tailored experience is extremely helpful.
+The experience stems from HersheyPark’s partnership with Parent to Parent of Pennsylvania to ensure their property is as accessible to those with disabilities as it is for anyone else.